Missing Teeth replacement Options

 long lasting permanent way to replace missing teeth.
 A titanium screw is placed in bone and allowed to heal, over generally 2-3 months.
 A tooth is then screwed on to the titanium “root” when the bone has healed firmly around the implant.

 This option is the closest thing to getting a new tooth back and feels as solid and functions like a real tooth.
-The added advantage of using an implant to replace a tooth is that it maintains the height of the bone and prevents shrinkage or resorption of the bone.
+The added advantage of using an implant to replace a missing tooth is that it maintains the height of the bone and prevents shrinkage or resorption of the bone.
 Most significant requirements for this treatment option are infection free mouth free of gum disease and decay, and adequate bone thickness or height.

 Ceramic Dental Bridges